27 min read

 My decisions are going to be about that every time, with very, very few exceptions.

-And in healthy relationships, we're doing everything we can to protect one another's peace so those little sacrifices don't have to happen often.
+Actually what I've learned is that in healthy relationships, we're doing everything we can to protect one another's peace so those little sacrifices don't have to happen often.

 And the big ones are where expectations can be fair game, to me.